ylustat/mintMR/README.md

 Development
 ===========

-This package is maintained by Yihao Lu (yihaolu@uchicago.com).
+This package is maintained by Yihao Lu (yihaolu@uchicago.edu).